Code-Institute-Submissions/Landfish744-Milestone_Project_1/README.md

 - #ffcd00: A rich yellow , often found on the clubs crest.
 - #1d428a: A royal blue , also a club color.
 - #080c09: A deep black , this was for text to show clearly.
+- #ffffff: A clear white , this was for the best contrast whith the black text.
+It is also the kit color for Leeds United.

 ![Colour Palette](https://github.com/Landfish744/Milestone_Project_1/blob/main/assets/images/Colors-Milestone-project-1.png)